 If the owner of the vehicle is convicted of speeding, they are required to pay a fine.
 Though no demerit points will be issued, and the car owner’s driving record will not be impacted by the fine, the costs can add up quickly.

 For example, if a vehicle is caught speeding between 1 km/h and 19 km/h over the posted limit, the owner of that vehicle will be fined $5 per kilometre.
 The fines increase to $7.50 per kilometre if the vehicle is travelling between 20 km/h and 29 km/h, and $12 per kilometre for speeds between 30 km/h and 49 km/h above the limit.
 Thus, if a car is spotted driving 49 km/h over the limit, the total fine would be $718, which includes the set fine of $588, a victim surcharge of $125, and $5 for court costs.

 More information on Toronto’s speed enforcement program is available at Toronto.ca/ase.

 How Does a Speeding Ticket Affect Auto Insurance?

-Racking up speeding fines can have an impact on your auto insurance premium.
+While tickets from a speed enforcement camera will not affect your insurance rates, speeding tickets issued by a police officer will and can have an impact on your auto insurance premium.
 One speeding ticket might not lead to a premium increase.
 However, accumulating many tickets, being caught racing, or having your licence suspended may lead to a spike in premiums.
 Even worse, you may be considered a high-risk driver, and that could lead to needing to find another insurer.